Restaurateurs Maintain The Quality Of Fried Food Items By Focusing On Fryer Oil

-“When it comes to cooking our food, the type of oil, the performance of our oil and managing the oil properly are all very important to us,” says Lisa Kartzman, director of purchasing for New York-based Shake Shack, the 50-plus-unit contemporary roadside burger stand.
+“When it comes to cooking our food, the type of oil, the performance of our oil and managing the oil properly are all very important to us,” says Lisa Kartzman, director of purchasing for New York-based Shake Shack.

 “There’s hardly an order that goes out that doesn’t include fries.
 And to prepare our new chicken sandwich, we’re paying even more attention to the life of our oil,’ she says.
 “We even have specific fryers dedicated to the chicken, because we are very careful about how we handle it.”